rwsite/updatepulse-server/README.md

 The performance insights below have been gathered on a cheap shared hosting server (less than $10 per month) with 256 MB of RAM, without any function hooked to UpdatePulse Server actions or filters, no Webhook, and with the MU Plugin endpoint optimizer active.
 Your Mileage May Vary depending on your server configuration and various optimisations you may add to your WordPress installation.

-The general conclusion is that calls to the APIs are lighter and faster than loading the vaste majority of WordPress homepages (which is the page likely to be visited the most on any website) and lighter than a WordPress ajax call (extra optimisations and aggressive caching not considered).
+The general conclusion is that most calls to the APIs are lighter and faster than loading the vaste majority of WordPress homepages (which is the page likely to be visited the most on any website) and lighter than a WordPress ajax call (extra optimisations and aggressive caching not considered).

 ### Benchmark